Study at Southern Cross University

 A better way to learn – the Southern Cross Model

 At Southern Cross University, we're always looking for a better way to do things.
-That's why our courses will be taught in a unique academic model that's designed to set you up for success at university and beyond.
-Most courses are under way this year with the remainder moving to this model in 2023.
+That's why our courses are taught in a unique academic model that's designed to set you up for success at university and beyond.

 The Southern Cross Model divides the academic year into six-week terms.